OspreyProject/Osprey/docs/outbound-events.md

 # Outbound events and heartbeats

+> Managing a fleet?
+The [Osprey Management Console](https://console.osprey.ac) receives these events for you and
+> turns them into dashboards, alerts, and reports per client.
+The rest of this document describes the
+> underlying extension behavior for administrators who run their own receiver.

 The `ReportingEndpoint` managed policy points the extension at an HTTP endpoint that receives two kinds of message: a batch of detection and override events, and a periodic health heartbeat.
 Detections and overrides arrive as they happen, and the heartbeat proves each endpoint is still installed, enabled, current, and able to reach its backend.
 The usual